OMNIALowCode/omniadocs/docs/pages/omnia3/Modeler/omnia3_modeler_pages.md

 - **Type**: the type of the variable
 - **Is required value?**: define if the variable must have a value;
 - **Is a list of records?**: define if the variable contains more than one record of the given type;
 - **The initial value of the variable**: the value the variable is initialized with.
+This parameter is only available for variables of _Primitive_ kind.
+For variables of other Kinds, the initial value should be defined on _Initialize_ Behaviour.

 ### How to use a variable?